- Publications and resources

 We will publish a summary of consultation when all submissions have been reviewed and we have reached a policy position.
 This will summarise the feedback received, detail our plans for future policy, and outline any further consultation or planned rule making on this subject.

-If we do change the rules, we will no longer publish an NFRM; information about the rule making will be available in the Explanatory Statement that is published with the final rule on the Federal Register of Legislation.
+If we do change the rules, information will be available in the Explanatory Statement that is published with the final rule on the Federal Register of Legislation.
 You can subscribe to our consultation and rule making mailing list to be notified of future consultation or rule making on this subject.